TapiocaFox/Daijishou/DSESS.md

 #### 2. Selector argument
 `dsess_selector=` + CSS selector.

-When available the selector argument will be applied on target site.
+When target site is available, the selector argument will be applied on target site.

 #### 3. Attribute argument
 `dsess_attribute=` + Attribute you want from element selected by selector.